This year, the Year 8 cohort embarked on a journey to Moreton Island, to our camp. Despite the weather, this camp was definitely a good one.

-On Monday morning, we were all up and at school at 5:30 and we had departed for Brisbane by 6.
-When we reached Brisbane, we jumped on the Micat, which was the ferry that was to take us to Moreton.
-At around 11am we arrived at Moreton and dived straight into our first activities.
+On Monday morning, we were all up and at school at 5.30am and we had departed for Brisbane by 6.00am.
+When we reached Brisbane, we jumped on the Micat, which was the ferry taking us to Moreton.
+At around 11.00am we arrived at Moreton and dived straight into our first activities.

-Groups 1 and 2 went off to the ‘Desert’ where they sand tobogganed at around 80km/h down an at least 50m long sand dune.
-Back at the beach, group 3 was snorkelling around the incredible ship wrecks and group 4 were kayaking around in the glass bottom boats.
+Groups 1 and 2 went off to the ‘Desert’ where they went sand tobogganing at around 80km/h down an at least 50m long sand dune.
+Back at the beach, Group 3 was snorkelling around the incredible shipwrecks and Group 4 was kayaking around in the glass bottom boats.
 There were so many different species of fish and it was such an incredible experience to be able to sail over them while having fun in the boats with our friends.

 We then ventured back to our campsite.
 We all had a great time hanging out and chatting.
 On Tuesday, we went hiking and enjoyed the rest of our day swimming and having fun on various beaches.
 Even though the weather was rainy, we still optimized the opportunity to have fun with our friends.